Arapaho, Oklahoma

-Arapaho is a town in, and the county seat of, Custer County, Oklahoma, United States.
-The population was 796 at the 2010 census, a 6.4 percent increase from the figure of 748 in 2000.
+Arapaho is a town in and the county seat of Custer County, Oklahoma, United States.
+The population was 668 at the time of the 2020 census.
 The town lies long U.S. Route 183 and is named for the Arapaho Native American tribe.

 History

 The area containing present Arapaho was surveyed by federally-contracted surveyors in 1891, prior to the Cheyenne-Arapaho land opening on April 19, 1892.
 A US post office was set up for the proposed community on March 23, 1892.

 On April 19, 1892, the expected inrush of settlers did materialize; by sundown some 400 claims had been posted.
 The first town newspaper was issued 10 days later, titled The Arapahoe Arrow (by the end of the year its name had changed to The Arapahoe Bee).

 Several Protestant church groups had been organized during the first few years.
 By 1894 the county courthouse and a school had been built.
 A lending library was in operation by May 1904.

 The Oklahoma Territorial Legislature approved the incorporation on March 2, 1905 (Council Bill #80).
 The county courthouse had been lost in an 1896 fire, and was not replaced until 1935, built with Public Works Administration funds.
 It was enlarged in 1985.